celery/celery/docs/getting-started/first-steps-with-celery.rst

 To call our task you can use the :meth:`~@Task.delay` method.

-This is a handy shortcut to the :meth:`~@Task.apply_async` method which gives greater control of the task execution (see :ref:`guide-calling`)::
+This is a handy shortcut to the :meth:`~@Task.apply_async` method that gives greater control of the task execution (see :ref:`guide-calling`)::

     >>> from tasks import add